flayerlabs/xmtp-flaunchy/SYSTEM_ARCHITECTURE.md

 ## 3. Enhanced Message Coordinator - Message Processing

-This diagram illustrates how messages are received, coordinated (text + attachments), and queued for processing with proper timing.
+This diagram illustrates how messages are received, coordinated (text + attachments), and queued for processing with proper timing, including direct message handling.

 ```mermaid
 graph TD